in Philadelphia 2015

 Tens of thousands of people turn out for the Philadelphia Thanksgiving Day parade.
 (M. Kennedy for Visit Philadelphia.)

-There’s more than ever to do over Thanksgiving weekend in Philadelphia this year.
+There’s more than ever to do over Thanksgiving week in Philadelphia this year.
 From brand new ice skating rinks to an enormous parade, must-see holiday attractions to fun shopping, residents and visitors alike can look forward to an extremely fun weekend.
 Here’s our guide to doing it right.

 The Philadelphia Thanksgiving Day Parade on the Benjamin Franklin Parkway.
 (Photo by M. Kennedy for Visit Philadelphia.)

 The 96th annual, 1.4-mile 6ABC Dunkin’ Donuts Thanksgiving Day Parade is the oldest Thanksgiving Day parade in the country and a true Philadelphia tradition.
 The city streets make way for massive floats and giant balloons, plus local performers from choirs, dance groups, marching bands and more.
 And Santa himself arrives in grand fashion, ushering Philadelphia into the holiday season.

 Don’t miss the holiday fun during the Philadelphia Thanksgiving Day Parade.
 (Courtesy of 6ABC Thanksgiving Day Parade)

 For nearly a century, thousands have braved the late-November weather to watch the annual Philadelphia Thanksgiving Day Parade on the Benjamin Franklin Parkway.
 This year’s parade promises another visual and celebratory feast.
 Check out our reasons why it’s more than worth it to bundle up, grab the kids or a group of friends and head out for an early holiday treat.